dr4fters/dr4ft/README.md

 ### Start Server

-`npm start`
+- `npm start`
-This command start the server
+This command starts the server.

-`npm run download_allsets`
+- `npm run download_allsets`
-This command downloads all sets from MTGJson and integrates them.
+This command downloads all sets from [MTGJSON](https://mtgjson.com) and integrates them.

-`npm run update_database`
+- `npm run update_database`
-This command downloads integrates all files previously downloaded from MTGJson.
+This command downloads and integrates all files previously downloaded from MTGJSON.

-`npm run download_booster_rules`
+- `npm run download_booster_rules`
- download and parse booster generation rules from [magic-sealed-data](https://github.com/taw/magic-sealed-data)
+This command downloads and parses booster generation rules from [taw/magic-sealed-data](https://github.com/taw/magic-sealed-data)

 ## Development Notes